 If you have a specific developer or designer you want to work with, whatever they quote you is what you will spend.
-I would be suspicious of websites that cost less then $1000 in 2019.
+I would be suspicious of websites that cost less than $1000 in 2020.
 I know how much time and attention we put into our projects.
 It would be difficult to produce a quality website for that price .
 If you are only paying $1000, expect a lot of your new site to be templates or non-custom.

 Review the proposals you receive from potential developers.
 Pay close attention to the deliverables or what you get at the end of the project.
 Make sure you are comparing the same amount of work.
 Get several proposals and get them in writing.

 Items to Include in a 2020 Website Project.

 These items are now basics in a new website design.
 They are now best practices and should be part of your project.